Ekaṁ samayaṁ bhagavā ayujjhāyaṁ viharati gaṅgāya nadiyā tīre. Tatra kho bhagavā bhikkhū āmantesi:

 Seyyathāpi, bhikkhave, puriso sāratthiko sāragavesī sārapariyesanaṁ caramāno tiṇhaṁ kuṭhāriṁ ādāya vanaṁ paviseyya.
 So tattha passeyya mahantaṁ kadalikkhandhaṁ ujuṁ navaṁ akukkukajātaṁ.
 Tamenaṁ mūle chindeyya; mūle chetvā agge chindeyya, agge chetvā pattavaṭṭiṁ vinibbhujeyya.
 So tassa pattavaṭṭiṁ vinibbhujanto pheggumpi nādhigaccheyya, kuto sāraṁ.
 Tamenaṁ cakkhumā puriso passeyya nijjhāyeyya yoniso upaparikkheyya.
 Tassa taṁ passato nijjhāyato yoniso upaparikkhato rittakaññeva khāyeyya, tucchakaññeva khāyeyya, asārakaññeva khāyeyya.
 Kiñhi siyā, bhikkhave, kadalikkhandhe sāro?

-Just as, bhikkhus, a man seeking heartwood, searching for the essence of heartwood, and on a quest for heartwood, taking a sharp axe, would enter the forest.
-There he would see a large banana tree, straight, young, and without a defect.
-He would cut it at the root; having cut it at the root, he would cut off the top; having cut off the top, he would peel away the outer sheaths.
-Peeling away the outer sheaths, he would not find even softwood, much less heartwood.
-A person with good sight would see it, reflect on it, and thoroughly examine it.
-Upon seeing it, reflecting on it, and thoroughly examining it, it would appear to him as empty, hollow, and without essence.
-For what essence could there be in the trunk of a banana tree, bhikkhus?
+Just as, bhikkhus, a man desiring heartwood, seeking heartwood, wandering in search of heartwood, takes a sharp axe and enters a forest.
+There he sees a large banana trunk, straight, fresh, and without a fruit-bud.
+He cuts it at the root, cuts off the crown, and peels apart the sheaths.
+While peeling apart the sheaths, he would not find even sapwood, let alone heartwood.
+A person with good sight would see it, reflect on it, and wisely examine it.
+Upon seeing it, reflecting on it, and wisely examining it, it would appear to him as empty, hollow, and without any essence.
+For what essence, bhikkhus, could there be in the trunk of a banana tree?

 Evameva kho, bhikkhave, ye keci saṅkhārā atītānāgatapaccuppannā …pe… ye dūre santike vā taṁ bhikkhu passati nijjhāyati yoniso upaparikkhati.
 Tassa taṁ passato nijjhāyato yoniso upaparikkhato rittakaññeva khāyati, tucchakaññeva khāyati, asārakaññeva khāyati.
 Kiñhi siyā, bhikkhave, saṅkhāresu sāro?